Martinsos/edlib/README.md

 #### Usage
-Include myers.h in your code and compile it together with myers.cpp.
+Include edlib.h in your code and compile it together with myers.cpp.

 ```
 ...
-#include "myers.h"
+#include "edlib.h"
 ...
 ```
 ```